 The death of Ernest Gary Gygax at 69 from an inoperable aortic aneurysm on March 4, 2008, was one of the first things Gail wanted to talk about when we first spoke on the phone, weeks prior to this meeting.
 “He wanted to die at home,” she said.
 “Do you know how hard it is to watch someone die in front of you and take care of them?”
 By the end, Gail said, Gary didn’t want her going outside.
 The couple didn’t have enough money for a nurse.

-On the morning of March 4, Gail said she and Alex were sleeping on the couch.
+On the morning of March 4, Gail said she and her son Alex were sleeping on the couch.
 At 6 a.m., the time when Gary always roused himself from sleep, Gail said that both she and her son were dreaming the same dream: that Gary was in the room telling them to wake up.
 He had passed away just hours earlier.
 Gail says she did not call any of Gary’s other children to tell them the news.
 She said she didn’t have their phone numbers.
 (None of Gary Gygax’s five children from his previous marriage—Elise, Ernest, Luke, Cindy, and Heidi—nor Gary and Gail’s son Alex wished to speak with Kotaku for this story.)

 “The day Gary died is when it all started,” she said.